Chart Color Schemes

 Westdale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects that could impact this region.
-Key projects are Tamworth Global Gateway Park, Oxley Vale Lifestyle Estate, Tamworth Sports and Entertainment Precinct, and Arcadia Estate.
-The following list details those most relevant.
+AreaSearch has identified four projects that may impact this region.
+Notable projects are Tamworth Global Gateway Park, Oxley Vale Lifestyle Estate, Tamworth Sports and Entertainment Precinct, and Arcadia Estate.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.